mrjvs/42-swap_push/README.md

 # 42-swap_push

-Some algorithm stuff, made for fun.
+Some algorithm stuff, made for fun (because who doesnt love coding & algorithm).
 Its split up into two parts: checker and push_swap

 ## checker